 2.0.
-Safety

-2.1.
-Hygiene

-2.2.
-Entry Procedure

-2.3.
-Race Procedure

-2.4.
-Scrutineering

-2.5.
-Start Procedure for Heats

-2.6.
-Finals

-2.7.
-Penalties

-2.8.
-Championship

-2.10.
-Rankings

-2.11.
+Safety2.4.
+Scrutineering2.7.
+Penalties2.1.
+Hygiene2.5.
+Start Procedure for2.8.
+Championship2.2.
+Entry ProcedureHeats2.10.
+Rankings2.3.
+Race Procedure2.6.
+Finals2.11.
 Appendix

-2.0 SAFETY
+2.0 Safety

 - 2.0.0 Verbal abuse from any BRCA member present at the meeting is unacceptable.
 Behaviour of this nature will not be tolerated the penalty for first offence will be loss of FTD.
 Should it occur again the person concerned will be requested to leave the meeting immediately. - 2.0.1 The Designated Officials(s) will designate a smoking area for all Competitors, Marshals and Mechanics.
 This area will be outside the perimeter of the track and pit area.
 Smoking outside the designated area will not be permitted.
 Smoking includes any form of vaping. - 2.0.2 No person under the age of sixteen will be permitted to marshal without the permission of the committee. - 2.0.3 Pit persons under 16 years old will be permitted in the pitlane with the discretion of the race director. - 2.0.4 The circuit must meet the safety requirements as laid down by the BRCA and by our own Safety Officer / Designated Official. - 2.0.5 Any authorised person going in to the track area or pit lane whilst racing or practice is in progress must wear footwear that totally encloses the foot (safety shoes preferred), no open shoes or sandals. - 2.0.6 All drivers and pit persons entering the defined track area including pit lane must supply and wear an approved high visibility vest at all times during practise.
 During the event all pit persons must supply and wear an approved high visibility vest at all times.
 Marshals must provide and wear high visibility vests at their marshal points.